sketch-hq/SketchAPI/docs-website/pages/plugins-manifest.md

 #### `disableCocoaScriptPreprocessor`

 Defines if the CocoaScript preprocessor should be used for the plugin's scripts.
-Set to true to use ES6 syntax and build systems like [skpm](https://skpm.io).
+Set this to `true` to use ES6 syntax and build systems like [skpm](https://skpm.io).

 When disabled, `@import` and bracket syntax, i.e. `[obj hello: world]` are no longer supported.